FAQs for Bristol Fire Entertainment. Please get in touch if you have any more questions!

 The venue will need to isolate the smoke alarms inside the room so that the smoke from my props doesn’t set them off.
 I am happy to discuss any concerns with the venue manager.
 A technical run-through of my fire show has been watched by the head of the London Fire Brigade, who was very happy with all my safety measures.
 I am happy to discuss fire safety with any members from The Fire Brigade.

 Do you bring your own PA?
 (Public Address system)

 My PA is suitable for an audience of up to 150 people.
 If the audience is larger than this please let me know so that I can bring a larger PA.

 Is it real fire?

 Fire entertainment uses real fire.
 And there is an element of risk to it, as with many exciting activities in life.
-I have performed with fire for over a decade and my safely record is excellent.
-I have spoken with the Fire Brigade on how to perform with fire safely and they are happy with the safety measures I take.
+I have performed with fire for over a decade and my safety record is excellent.
+Detailed discussions with the Fire Brigade on how to perform with fire safely ensure that my safety measures are excellent.
 I have Public Liability Insurance up to £2 million and I always perform a risk assessment before setting up for a show.

 Bristol Fire Entertainment | UK-Wide

 Other people have found it helpful to have a chat to work out if I’m a good fit for their event.
 Click the link below to book a quick call with me to suit your schedule.